 Phone: +46 (0)8 411 71 10

-The general terms and conditions regulate the usage of Netigate.
+Our general terms and conditions listed above regulate the usage of Netigate.
 We care about our customers and the respondents that receive surveys through Netigate.
 Therefore we have a strict policy against spam.

 The information contained in this website (not the survey tool) is for general information purposes only.
 The information is provided by Netigate AB in Sweden and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.